Azure/toketi-iothubreact/README.md

     .run(streamMaterializer);
 ```

-A stream of incoming telemetry data is read, parsed and converted to a `Temperature` object and
-filtered based on the temperature value.

 #### Streaming from IoT hub to _any_

-A more interesting example is reading telemetry data from Azure IoTHub, and sending it to a Kafka
+A more interesting example is reading telemetry data from Azure IoT Hub, and sending it to a Kafka
-topic, so it can be consumed by other services downstream:
+topic, so that it can be consumed by other services downstream:

 ```scala
 ...